 - Open the

-*.web.appURL and the custom domain in an incognito window; test homepage, deep article URL, 404, sitemap, robots, and mobile layout. - Run
+*.web.appURL and your custom domain in an incognito window.
+Test homepage, a deep article URL, 404, sitemap, robots, and the mobile layout. - Run

-firebase hosting:sites:listand confirm you deployed to the intended project, especially if you have multiple Firebase projects. - In the Firebase console, check Hosting > Release history and confirm the latest release time matches your deploy.
+firebase hosting:sites:listand confirm you deployed to the intended project — critical if you manage several Firebase projects. - In Firebase console, open Hosting > Release history and confirm the latest release time matches your deploy.

-- Use Search Console URL Inspection after DNS settles to confirm Google can fetch the page and sees the canonical URL you expect.
+- After DNS settles, use Search Console URL Inspection to confirm Google can fetch the page and sees the canonical URL you expect.

 Common pitfalls

-no-cacheon HTML — visitors keep seeing the old page after each deploy. - Skipping the DNS verification step and getting stuck on “needs setup” for hours.
+no-cacheon HTML, so visitors keep seeing the old page after each deploy. - Hitting the macOS port-5000 AirPlay collision and assuming the emulator is broken.

 - Deploying from a dirty working tree without checking what files Firebase will upload.

-Anyone shipping a static site (Astro, Vite, Hugo, plain HTML) who wants HTTPS, a CDN, and a custom domain on the free tier.
+This is for anyone shipping a static site (Astro, Vite, Hugo, plain HTML) who wants HTTPS, a CDN, and a custom domain on a free, commercial-friendly tier.

 FAQ

-- Do I need to pay anything to deploy?: No. Spark (free) tier covers the deploy, the
+- Do I need to pay anything to deploy?: No. The Spark (free) plan covers the deploy, the

-*.web.appURL, custom domain, and SSL. - How long until my custom domain works?: Usually 15 minutes to a few hours after the DNS records are set.
-SSL provisioning happens in parallel.
+*.web.appURL, custom domain, and SSL, with no credit card and no non-commercial restriction.
+Free quota is 10 GB stored data and 360 MB/day of transfer. - How long until my custom domain works?: Usually 15 minutes to a few hours after the DNS records are set.
+SSL provisioning runs in parallel and renews automatically.

 - Can I roll back a bad deploy?: Yes.
 In Firebase console, Hosting > Release history > pick a previous release > Rollback.
-It is one click.
+It is one click and instant.

-firebase hosting:channel:deploy <name>to get a temporary preview URL with auto-expiry.
+firebase hosting:channel:deploy NAMEfor a temporary preview URL that auto-expires (default 7 days, configurable with--expires).

 Related